-The attorneys at GWC Injury Lawyers have practiced workers compensation law in Illinois since 1977.
-We are the states largest workers compensation and personal injury law firm.
-Our firm also represents more union members in workers compensation claims than any other firm in the state.
+The attorneys at GWC Injury Lawyers have practiced workers’ compensation law in Illinois since 1977.
+We are one of the state’s largest workers’ compensation and personal injury law firms.
+Our firm also represents more union members in workers’ compensation claims than any other firm in the state.
 We have represented all types of union workers, including members of the International Union of Bricklayers and Allied Craftworkers.

 The International Union of Bricklayers and Allied Craftworkers is the oldest continuous union in the United States.
-The BAC represents highly skilled trowel trades craftworkers such as plasterers, stone and marble masons, bricklayers and caulkers.
-The BAC follows a regional structure.
-Illinois BAC members fall into the North Central region.
+The BAC represents highly skilled trowel trades craftworkers such as plasterers, stone and marble masons, bricklayers, and caulkers.
+The BAC follows a regional structure, with Illinois BAC members falling into the North Central region.

 For almost 150 years, the BAC has worked to improve the quality of its members lives, both on and off the job.
 The BAC helps promote fair benefits and wages in addition to workplace safety.

 Trowel trade workers and craftsmen face many workplace hazards on a daily basis.
-Workplace accidents can occur even at the most well-run worksites, resulting in a potential workers compensation claim.
+Workplace accidents can occur even at the most well-run worksites, resulting in potential workers’ compensation claims.

 The legal team at GWC Injury Lawyers has the financial resources and legal skill necessary to handle your workers’ compensation claim.
 No case is too large or too small for us to handle because we know how important the resolution of a workers’ compensation claim is to our clients.
 We have handled cases involving all types of injuries, including amputations, broken bones, brain injuries, soft tissue damage, sprains, slip-and-falls, and on-the-job car accidents, among others.

 Settlement – A sheet metal worker suffered significant injuries and was eventually placed on permanent sedentary work restrictions.